Kim Clijsters: Legacy

 Clijsters was one of the most popular and well-liked players in tennis among both fans and her fellow players.
 She won the Karen Krantzcke Sportsmanship Award a record eight times.
-Clijsters was proud of her reputation as one of the nicest players on the WTA Tour, saying, "I always try every day to be a good person and to be nice to others, and I think that’s probably the most important thing.
-I’m proud that I won tournaments and everything, but I want players to think that Kim was a nice person."
+Clijsters was proud of her reputation as one of the nicest players on the WTA Tour, saying, "I always try every day to be a good person and to be nice to others, and I think that's probably the most important thing.
+I'm proud that I won tournaments and everything, but I want players to think that Kim was a nice person."
 Clijsters was also regarded as a source of inspiration to mothers on the WTA Tour, a role she embraced.
-She is one of three mothers to win a Grand Slam singles title, and her three such titles are tied with Margaret Court for the most of all-time.
+She is one of three mothers to win a Grand Slam singles title, and her three such titles are tied with Margaret Court for the most of all time.
 Additionally, Clijsters is the only mother to be ranked No. 1 in the world since the start of the WTA rankings in 1975.
-She appeared on the Time 100 list in 2011 as one of the most influential people in the world in large part because of her successful comeback.
+She appeared on the Time 100 list in 2011 in large part because of her successful comeback.